 A note about BLO & FLO:

-For the back loop only row, you will work all of your stitches into the back loop of each stitch.
-For the front loop only row, you will work all of your stitches into the front loop of each stitch.
-For all other rows, work into both loops of each stitch.
+For the back loop only round, you will work all of your stitches into the back loop of each stitch.
+For the front loop only round, you will work all of your stitches into the front loop of each stitch.
+For all other rounds, work into both loops of each stitch.

 A note about gauge: